anuragambuja/data-engineering-gcp/Bigtable.md

     ```
   - Hbase API

 - No Multi column index.
 Only Row key based indexing.
+There are no alternate indexes or secondary indexes.
+And when data is entered, it is organized lexicographically by the Row Key.
 Row Keys are analogous to a primary key in relational databases.
 Bigtable does not support joins, so no concept of foreign keys.
 Row keys determine where data is written.

     ![image](https://user-images.githubusercontent.com/19702456/227278313-b483add6-6cc5-451c-a8c4-f219286116df.png)